infinum/dotnet-handbook/Deployment/Build Pipelines/Github Actions.md

 #### 3. Run the workflow

-After you have commited the changes to your repository, you will see this in the **Actions** tab:
+After committing the changes to the repository, you will see this in the **Actions** tab:

 ![githubrunworkflow](/resources/github-actions-run-workflow.png)

-Now, you can easily test your workflow by running it with the click on *"Run workflow"* button.
+Now, you can easily test the workflow by running it by clicking *"Run workflow"* button.

 ## Automatic triggers

 Automatic triggers in GitHub Actions allow workflows to run automatically based on specific events in your repository.
-These triggers are defined in the `on` section of your workflow YAML file.
-Common use cases include triggering builds when code is pushed, pull requests are created, or schedules are met.
+These triggers are defined in the `on` section of the workflow YAML file.
+Frequent use cases include triggering builds when pushing the code, creating pull requests, or meeting schedules.

-Here’s how to set up automatic triggers in a workflow:
+Here's how to set up automatic triggers in a workflow:

 #### Define the trigger event

 To enable automatic triggers, replace or extend the `on` section of the YAML file with one or more supported GitHub events.
-Here are examples of common automatic triggers:
+Examples of common automatic triggers are:

-- Push events: Trigger the workflow when code is pushed to a specific branch or tag.
-E.g. `develop` branch:
+- Push events: Trigger the workflow when pushing the code to a specific branch or tag (e.g., the `develop` branch):

     ```yaml
     # name and env sections